animatedrice/DefinitelyNotASecretMod/README.md

 3. Run the game using SMAPI.

 ### Known issues
-* Limited compatibility with Stardew Expanded.
-Locations might look wonky and dialogue might reference to the wrong character name.
+* Limited compatibility with *Stardew Expanded*.
+     * Some locations might look wonky
+     * Dialogue might reference to the wrong character name
-* Doors do not use the right gender for Oscar and Oliver.
+* Doors might not use the correct gender

 ## Future updates
 - [ ] Migration to 1.6